The Ultimate Guide To Post-Purchase Notifications

 The bar for customer experience while shopping online has risen over the years.
 Customers now expect a lot out of the retailers they choose to shop at.
-Here’s five compelling reasons why you need to get the post-purchase experience right:
+Here are five compelling reasons why you need to get the post-purchase experience right:

-Luxury or retailers of high-value items should take note: the more the customer spends in their order, the more communication and delivery notifications they expect during the post-purchase journey.
+Luxury or retailers of high-value items should take note: the more the customer spends on their order, the more communication and delivery notifications they expect during the post-purchase journey.

 85% more consumers aged 40 and above say the post-purchase experience has the greater potential to strengthen the brand relationship compared to the pre-purchase experience.
 (IBM)